 It can remain in, at a point, the brain of rats that were developed to chronically drink alcohol.

 It can hinder “relapse-drinking,” which involves the consumption of large quantities of alcohol.
 It does not affect water retention in the body or increase in weight.

 Initially, these stem cell therapy were first tested on animals for their accuracy in the path of recovery.
 As said earlier, stem cells can multiply and replaces the damaged cells.
 Hence the healing process takes in a natural way and this treatment has emerged as a successful one.
 Oxidative stress and inflammation in the brain are the two main causes that trigger a relapse.
 With a single dose of stem cells injected intravenously, this stem cell therapy promotes long-lasting recovery from addiction.
 This stem cell therapy is a valuable treasure for humans battling alcohol addiction.
-Further research and trails are carried out by the scientists for more intensification.
+Further research and trials are carried out by the scientists for more intensification.
 Decidedly, we can say that stem cell therapy will be the future for alcohol and other addiction treatments.
 Not only this Stem cell therapy plays a major role in the addiction recovery process, but it also has its unique significance in all the field to enhance the treatments and give a better life to the people who were suffering.

 Addiction to alcohol is very dangerous since it affects both physical and mental health.
 Taking an initial step towards addiction recovery is tough, but when you push yourself to become a sober person, makes the door open for your healthy life, even you will get some better options like stem cell therapy to cure you genetic factors too.
-To know more on alcohol treatment centers who offer a wide range of stem cell therapy visit the addiction aide website or contact us to explore more.
+To know more about alcohol treatment centers who offer a wide range of stem cell therapy visit the addiction aide website or contact us to explore more.